 Ticktin v.
 Kearin, 807 So.
 2d 659, 663 (Fla.
 3d DCA 2001)

-This case has been used frequently as a precedent in child support arrearage cases.
+This case has been used frequently as a precedent in child support Arrearages cases.
 The Court of Appeal held that the defense of laches (delay in commencement of proceedings) is only applied in extraordinary circumstances where the facts clearly show extreme prejudice.

 Zalis v.
 M.E.J.
 Rich Corp., 797 So.
 2d 1289 (Fla.
 4th DCA 2001)

-This case set a precedent that holding that affected the legal profession.
+This case set a precedent that affected the legal profession.
 It held that a condition in the settlement offer made under the Offer of Settlement statute, which otherwise would have entitled the offeror to attorneys’ fees was not viable if it required that the plaintiff relinquish all rights to sue about anything at any time, as it called for an impermissible condition.

 Norgart v.
 The Upjohn Company, 74 Cal.Rptr.2d 807 (Ca. 1st DCA 1998)